 Follow these guidelines should a student receive a blow to the body that causes the head and brain to move rapidly, back, and forth.
 What seems like a mild bump to the head may be serious even if there are no symptoms of bruising or swelling.
 Some students may not experience or report symptoms until hours or days after the injury.
 A concussion has a serious effect on a young developing brain and needs to be addressed correctly.

 - 1. Send the student to the health room with a buddy. - 2.
 If the student displays any signs or symptoms such as:

-Swelling and/or bruising at the site of impact
+Swelling and/or bruising at the site of impactHeadacheNausea and/or vomitingDizzinessVision problemsConfusionDoesn't "feel right"

-Headache Nausea and/or vomiting